AndrasKovacs/setoidtt/proto/README.md

 That's it.
 In the actual implementation, a few additional convenient primitives are built in, which are nevertheless derivable in the above core theory:

 - `coe` for `Prop`, an overloading of `coe` as `Eq {Prop} A B → A → B`.
-- Symmetry transitivity and congruence for `Eq`.
+- Symmetry, transitivity and congruence for `Eq`.

 Implementation features: